-Howes: Flint water debacle showcases glut of government ineptitude
+Howes: Flint water mess showcases government ineptitude

 Gov. Rick Snyder’s declaration of emergency in the Flint water crisis is overdue, more grist for the proposition that cynicism about government ineptitude is a bipartisan thing.